clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 What is resistant dextrin made from?

-The product is derived from non-GMO corn and contains only resistant starch (RS4).
+The product is obtained from non-GMO corn and contains only resistant starch (RS4).

 Has the product been genetically modified?

-It is recommended to stir 1-2 servings (5 g each) daily into water, juice, or yogurt.
-The powder is flavorless and dissolves very well.
+It is recommended to stir 1-2 servings (5 g each) daily into water, juice or yogurt.
+The powder has a neutral taste and dissolves very well.

 Nutritional values